This is where all 50 states stand on reopening

 Gov. Kay Ivey issued a stay-at-home order set to expire on April 30.

 Lt.
 Gov. Will Ainsworth announced the formation of a task force to reopen the state's economy.
-A plan will be presented to Ivey by April 17, he said.

-"We have an emergency small business task force and we have a subcommittee that's going to have recommendations ... that's going to look at all of the nonessential businesses plus any business that's been impacted, talking about how we can get them back open for business May 1st," Ainsworth said.

-The state will find the best way to ease restrictions on restaurants and stores while continuing to incorporate social distancing needs.
+It is scheduled to report its suggestions to the governor on April 22.

+Ivey said April 14 she intends to work with other states and the Trump administration, but that "what works in Alabama works in Alabama."

 When the economy starts to reopen, Ivey said during a press briefing it will be a slow process over time, "segment by segment or region by region."